victor-antoniassi/postgres-to-databricks-cdc/README.md

 This is likely due to strict network egress restrictions on the Free Tier Serverless compute environment, which blocks access to the external storage used by Unity Catalog Volumes.

 **Workaround:**
-Execute the pipeline locally (`uv run run_pipeline ...`) as demonstrated in the "Quick Start" section.
+Execute the pipeline locally as demonstrated in the "Quick Start" section.
 Local execution successfully connects to Databricks via the public API.